 Ayesha remembered their re-meet-cute slightly differently...

-Eventually they did have their first kiss—in the driveway of her parents' house back in North Carolina.
-Steph proposed in that very spot a few years later.
+Eventually they did have their first kiss, in the driveway of her parents' house back in North Carolina, and Steph proposed in that very spot a few years later.

 They got married on July 30, 2011, and a few months later found out they were going to have a baby.
 Ayesha admitted to Parents that she "struggled with that for awhile" because at the time she was still trying to figure out her own next career move.
-Steph was drafted by the Warriors in 2009, signing a four-year contract worth a reported $12.7 million, so they had moved to the Bay Area.
+Steph had been drafted by the Warriors in 2009, signing a four-year contract worth a reported $12.7 million, so they were living in the Bay Area.

-But when daughter Riley Curry, destined to become queen of the NBA press conference as well as the apple of her father's eye, was born on July 19, 2012—"Riley came so fast I almost didn't have time to get my scrubs on," Steph told Bensinger—they wouldn't have had it any other way.
+But when daughter Riley Curry, destined to become queen of the NBA press conference, was born on July 19, 2012—"Riley came so fast I almost didn't have time to get my scrubs on," Steph told Bensinger—life had a way of falling into place.

 Having a child "puts everything into perspective.
-I don't ever have a bad day," the athlete said.
+I don't ever have a bad day," Steph told Bensinger.
 "When I go home, knowing I have a wife and daughter to enjoy life with...especially with basketball and having that as my career...that used to be my world.
 That was it...Now obviously I get frustrated when things don't go your way [on the court], but when I go home, there's nothing more gratifying...I don't really know what I used to do with my free time."

-In normal circumstances, Ayesha is a fixture at home games during the NBA season, often bringing Riley when she was a baby but not as much once she was older so as to not disrupt the growing young lady's bedtime routine.
-She and Steph have a swoon-worthy pregame ritual where he taps the tattoo on his left forearm, two arrows pointing at each other, and Ayesha does the same with her matching ink.
+Ayesha and Steph enjoyed a swoon-worthy pregame ritual where he would tap the tattoo on his left forearm, two arrows pointing at each other, and Ayesha did the same with her matching ink.

-But do not mistake Ayesha supporting her husband at work for a date night.
+But supporting her husband at work—she told E! she was "such a passionate fan—isn't a date night.
 "We're in the same building, but it's all eye contact from the stands to the court.
 And then we have the drive home," Steph explained to Parents.
 Added Ayesha, "The drive home is the date."